Marcofdoom/devopsproject/README.md

 https://github.com/Marcofdoom/devopsproject.git
 ```

-In order to run the devops project in swarm mode, firstly all images need to becreated and pushed up to a local registry or dockerhub.
+In order to run the devops project in swarm mode, firstly all images need to be created and pushed up to a local registry or dockerhub.

 To setup a local registry use
 ```
 docker service create --name registry --publish published=5000,target=5000 registry:2